A Tale of Two Cities

 2024-25 SGT Lead Season Sponsors: Brenda and James Grusecki

-2024-25 SGT Season Sponsors: The Bayless Family Foundation, the Shulman-Rochambeau Charitable Trust, Carol P. Eastin, The Shubert Foundation, a CityArts Grant from the City of Chicago Department of Cultural Affairs and Special Events, Judith & David Sensibar, the Paul M. Angell Family Foundation, The Gaylord & Dorothy Donnelley Foundation, and the Illinois Arts Council and Barbara & Randy Thomas
+2024-25 SGT Season Sponsors: The Bayless Family Foundation, the Shulman-Rochambeau Charitable Trust, Carol P. Eastin, The National Endowment of the Arts, The Shubert Foundation, a CityArts Grant from the City of Chicago Department of Cultural Affairs and Special Events, Judith & David Sensibar, the Paul M. Angell Family Foundation, The Gaylord & Dorothy Donnelley Foundation, and the Illinois Arts Council and Barbara & Randy Thomas

 Our Donors